LiskArchive/lips/proposals/lip-add_weights_to_lisk-bft_consensus_protocol.md

 During the bootstrap period none of the bootstrap delegates contributes to finalizing blocks, so that blocks can only be finalized after the bootstrap period is over.

 For more flexibility and to also support other validator selection mechanisms, we want to allow for different BFT weights of the active validators, i.e., different weights attributed to the prevotes and precommits cast by a validator.
 These weights and the threshold for finalizing a block should also not be constant, but should be allowed to change over time.
-This is, in particular, required in conjunction with the Proof-of-Authority validator selection mechanism introduced in the [PoA][module] where validators can be added and removed or their weights changed with a simple transaction and without a hard fork.
+This is, in particular, required in conjunction with the Proof-of-Authority validator selection mechanism introduced in the [PoA module][poa-lip] where validators can be added and removed or their weights changed with a simple transaction and without a hard fork.

 Additionally, as part of the new state architecture, the consensus votes are stored as part of the state as described in the [BFT module LIP][bft-module-lip].
 In this LIP, we therefore describe how the consensus votes and associated properties need to be updated as part of the block processing, using the notation and state structure introduced in the [BFT module LIP][bft-module-lip].